HenIsTheMan/Mobile/README.md

 * Game Over screen

 * Game screen
+	- Gif BG
+	- Particle system
+	- Platform pop with easing
+	- Improved scrolling of level
+	- Created a camera and made it follow the player horizontally
+	- CircleAABB (collision between player and coin)
+	- PlatAABB (collision between player and platform)
+	- AABBAABB (collision betwen player and enemy)
+	- CircleCircle (not used)

 * Menu screen
 	- Pressing the back button opens a dialog
+	- Gif BG
+	- Show UpdateFPS and RenderFPS on screen
+	- Adjusted menu player character

 * Options screen
+	- Music and sound vol can be adjusted
+	- Stylized sliders
+	- Percentage is shown on screen and follows thumb
+	- Save button
+	- Reset button
+	- Left Arrow button
+	- Pressing Left Arrow button without saving causes a dialog to pop up

 * Rankings screen
+	- Sorting of rankings from highest to lowest
+	- Vertical scrolling (only works if there are enough rankings shown)
 	- Left Arrow button

 * Shop screen